0b01/rickyhan.com/_posts/2017-10-27-how-to-handle-order-book-data.markdown

 }
 ```

-This is the minimal amount of information to reconstruct the order book in its entirety.
+These 6 fields are the minimal amount of information to reconstruct the order book in its entirety. ([Note on reconstruction](http://rickyhan.com/jekyll/update/2017/09/24/visualizing-order-book.html))

+### Naive approach

 The naive approach is to use a CSV file.
-Storing it in plaintext such would require a minimum of 45 bytes.
-Text file is neither efficient in storage efficiency nor processing speed.
-We will use it as a baseline to compare our codecs against.
+Storing it in plaintext (like txt) would require 45 bytes.
+Text file is neither efficient in storage nor in processing speed.
+We will compare our codecs against this baseline.

 ### Our first codec

 Let's do the bare minimum.
 Switching from ascii (1 byte per char), we use default data types to encode the same information:

 ```
-ts (u32): 2,147,483,647
+ts (u32): int
-seq (u32): 2,147,483,647
+seq (u32): int
 is_trade: (u8): bool
 is_bid: (u8): bool
-price: (f32)
+price: (f32): float
-size: (f32)
+size: (f32): float
 ```

 Timestamp is stored as an unsigned integer by multiplying the float by 1000.